statamic/docs/content/collections/docs/static-caching.md

 ## Application Driver

 The application driver will store your cached page content within Laravel's cache.
-We refer to this as <mark>half measure</mark>.
+We refer to this as **half measure**.

 This will still run every request through a full instance of Statamic but will serve all request data from a pre-rendered cache, speeding up load times often by half or more.
 This is an easy, one-and-done setting.